 INES – National Institute of Science and Technology for Software Engineering

-INES (National Institute of Science and Technology for Software Engineering), coordinated by Professor Silvio Meira, from UFPE, has as a global theme to promote software development with high productivity by systematically applying the factory philosophy.
-The developed systems will primarily have, in measurable and configurable ways, high level of dependability.
+INES (National Institute of Science and Technology for Software Engineering), coordinated by Professor Augusto Sampaio, from UFPE, has as a global theme to promote software development with high productivity by systematically applying the factory philosophy.
+The developed systems will primarily have, in measurable and configurable ways, a high level of dependability.
 In special, INES’ initiatives aim at radically diminishing project failure rate, rising satisfaction in product quality, with controlled cost and benefit.

 As such, the Institute will state and control the execution of activities with short-, mid- and long-term goals.
 It will also coordinate contributions from all institutions and research groups in this proposal.
 In general, researchers’ areas within the Institute incorporate activities such as definition, creation, and deployment of effective software factories, with strong emphases not only in high productivity but also with measurable and controlled dependability.

-Specifically, researchers will work on a number of research themes connected the desired goal:
+Specifically, researchers will work on a number of research themes connected to the desired goal:

 (a) systematic reuse and software product lines